________INTRODUCTION________

 Culture & Animals Foundation supports the exploration of human-animal relationships by awarding grants in three categories: Research: scholarly projects about animal advocacy and its cultural roots and impact.
 Creativity: original work by artists and thinkers that expresses positive concern for animals.
 Performance: public performances and exhibitions, including the products of our research and creative grants, to raise awareness of animal advocacy.
 Culture & Animals Foundation has an annual grant cycle, with an application deadline of January 31st.
 Applicants will be notified of results by March 31st.

-HSUS Animals and Society Institute - 2011 Animals and Society Course Awards
+Animals and Society Course Awards (HSUS, ASI)

 The HSUS and the Animals and Society Institute invite applications from college and university faculty members for the twelfth annual Animals and Society Course Awards.
 The awards recognize excellence in courses concerning the human-animal bond, human obligations toward animals, the status of animals, and related topics... judges use criteria such as depth and rigor within the topic, impact on the field of human-animal studies, and originality of approach.Each award carries a prize of $1,500.